microbiomedata/nmdc-schema/.github/PULL_REQUEST_TEMPLATE/pull_request_template_berk.md

 To ensure no changes are made unexpectedly, PR creators will request reviews from _all_ [Berkeley Schema Roll Out task coordinators](https://docs.google.com/document/d/1XXN1YuaBuSkxPXeiLKm5YxYzXTamBPQrzzeLhlh7PWs/edit#heading=h.u52g8v319adh).

 We expect task coordinators to review PRs and provide feedback/approval within 1 week of when they are identified as reviewers.
+PRs will **NOT** be merged until all task coordinators (or one of their delegates) have approved.
 Expedition, questions, and discussion can happen at any meeting.

-PRs should **NOT** be merged until they have been approved by all task coordinators.
+Delays in review & mergeing should be address in meetings or with NMDC Leadership.

 # PR Information